Introduction

 What makes a keyboard good for League of Legends?

-For starters we’ll get the obvious out of the way: League of Legends professionals, just like pros in the other games that we analyze, use mechanical keyboards.
-The advantages of a mechanical keyboard over a membrane board are well documented, but in short: mechanical keyboards are much more responsive, last longer, and allow for almost infinite customization which results in a myriad of options to choose from.
-If you’re even a little bit serious about gaming (and even if you’re not; plenty of non-gamers have mechanical keyboards) we definitely recommend a mechanical keyboard.
+For starters we’ll get the obvious out of the way: League of Legends professionals, just like pros in the other games that we analyze, don’t use rubber dome keyboards, generally speaking.
+The advantages of a mechanical/analog keyboard over a membrane board are well documented, but in short: dedicated (gaming) keyboards are much more responsive, last longer, and allow for almost infinite customization which results in a myriad of options to choose from.

 Logitech G Pro X

 The Logitech G Pro line is aimed at competitive and professional gamers, and judging from our data they do a pretty good job at that.
-We find G Pro products across all of our analyzed games, and the G Pro X takes the cake in League of Legends too.
+This particular G Pro X keyboard is quite a bit older at this point in time, but it’s still a popular choice.

 Logitech G Pro X Keyboard